briandamaged/dizzy/README.md

 ## 5-minute Tour ##

-Typically, you would use ```dizzy``` when you have several objects that need to be assembled in a specific way.
+Typically, you would use ```dizzy``` when you have dozens or hundreds of objects that need to be assembled.
 But, for the sake of example, let's just assemble 2 objects.
 First, let's define a ```Person``` class:

 ```ruby
 class Person